tklab-tud/ID2T/README.md

 ## Getting Started

 ### Prerequisities
-ID2T is written for Python 3.4 and C++ 11.
-The main modules were developed in Python whereas the statistics collection and PCAP merging is performed, due to performance reasons, by a C++ module which uses the library [Libtins](https://github.com/mfontanini/libtins/).
-These modules are invoked in python by using [Boost.Python](http://www.boost.org/doc/libs/1_62_0/libs/python/doc/html/index.html).
+ID2T is written using Python 3.4 and C++ 11.
+The main logic is programmed in Python whereas performance critical components are programmed in C++11.
+The C++11 module uses the library [Libtins](https://github.com/mfontanini/libtins/).
+The python and c++ modules interact with each other through the library [Boost.Python](http://www.boost.org/doc/libs/1_62_0/libs/python/doc/html/index.html).

 #### Required Python Packages
-The following non-standard packages are required to run ID2T.
+The following packages are required to run ID2T.
 Missing packages can be installed from terminal via  `` sudo pip install <packagename> ``.

-* ``scapy-python3``: used for packet creation
+* ``scapy``: used for packet creation (make sure its the python3 version)
 * ``lea``: used for calculation of parameters derived by the gathered statistics

 ### Installation
-There is no installation required.
 Simply clone the repository to get started:

 ``git clone https://git.tk.informatik.tu-darmstadt.de/SPIN/ID2T-toolkit ``